Measure 1:

 Data from the Oklahoma Teacher-Leader Effectiveness (TLE) evaluation shows how CU graduates performed as determined by observations from school administrators.
 Probationary teachers receive two evaluations, one by the end of each semester, with the teacher having the option to request a third evaluation.
 The TLE is the evaluation instrument used for all public school teachers in Oklahoma.
 The data from the TLE are provided by the Oklahoma State Department of Education and is based on a 4-point scale: (1) ineffective, (2) needs improvement, (3) effective, (4) highly effective, (5) Superior.

 The Oklahoma State Board of Education has waived the parts of the TLE that provide data on our completers for 2019-2020 and 2020-2021.
-Data for 2021-2022 is provided below, as well data from the 2018-2019 TLE and pre-pandemic data for three completer cohorts.
-The Oklahoma State Board of Education waived the parts of the TLE that provide data on our completers for 2019-2020 and 2020-2021.
+Data for 2023-2024 and 2021-2022 is provided below, as well as data from the 2018-2019 TLE and pre-pandemic data for four completer cohorts.